In this article, I’ll analyze various mouthguards that protect your teeth from any contact you might experience while playing basketball.

 I could spend all day talking about dental health in regards to basketball.
 However, rather than going over the different reasons why you need a mouthguard, I’ll let a dentist tell you why they’re so important.

-In my opinion, no mouthguard helps you on the court like the Hoopstar Mouth Guard.
+In my opinion, no mouthguard helps you on the court like the Sporting Smiles Custom.
 The model simply goes above and beyond by delivering an incredibly streamlined design that’s both protective and comfortable.
 It has both an excellent cushioned base as well as a custom fit.